di1221/front_end_mobile_portfolio/README.md

 ******** Accepted the challenge! *************

+#####  Steps to run application ##########
+1. user navigates to the index page
+2. user can click on any of the 4 links on the index page to see more content on other HTML pages.
+3. user clicks on Cams Pizzeria (must use this link for testing both sections of the project) and will then land on the pizza.html page.
+4. Several buttons at top of the page take the user to those sections of the page (except contact us)
+5. When user scrolls down the page the pizza images (foreground and background) move locations on the page.
+6. There is a slider bar that has 3 positions for pizza size large/medium/small.
+Moving the slider changes the size label to one of those 3 sizes, and correspondingly changes the size of the foreground pizza images.

 #### Optimizations on main.js ############
 -- using getElementById instead of querySelector for label change on pizza resize -- Changes the slider value to a percent width